bensutherland/simple_pop_stats/README_benchmark_appendix.md

 note: the file naming is flexible, but the Rmarkdown script recognizes the string `*.pdf$` so ensure that this string is not disrupted, and remains unique in the folder.

+#todo#
-C) LOO - _in development_
+LOO - _in development_

-D) Fst - _in development_
+Fst - _in development_

 ## B) Run the Rmarkdown script
 ### Open and edit the script
-The script is kept at `01_scripts\baseline_benchmark.Rmd` currently, within the Simple Pop Stats package.
+The script is kept at `01_scripts\baseline_benchmark.Rmd` currently, within the simple_pop_stats package.
 As written, it currently requires user intervention on two lines:

 * [folder](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L21) needs to be set with the folder name (**not full path**) of the baseline to be considered.
 It is assumed that this folder is in the standard location: ` W:\9_PBT\01_<species>\reference_databases\`.
 * [species](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L22) needs to be set with the species name in double quotes.
 Currently one of: "chinook", "coho", "pink", "eulachon", "sockeye", or "chum".

 ### Run the script
 Press `Knit` at the top of the script in Rstudio!
 Should automatically output the necessary document.
 Currently writes to the same folder as the script (01_scripts - default behaviour), so drag it over to the root folder for the baseline

  - TBD to re-direct to the working folder, likely via a `rmarkdown::render()` wrapper script

 **Note**: outputing a "Float too large" error relatively regularly as a warning message.
 Likely to do with trying to shove too much info into too small a page.
 However, I have not noticed data loss.
 Please let me know if you do.

+**Note** if crashes, or states that LaTeX rendering is not enabled, confirm tinytex is loaded, and also that all necessary input files are included in the folders.